baliyanvinay/Python-Basics/README.md

 # Python Data Types
 Python Data types are categorized into -
-1. Numbers
+* Numbers
-a.
-Integrals - Integers, Booleans
+  * Integrals - Integers, Booleans
-b.
-Non-Integrals - Floats, Complex, Decimals, Fractions
+  * Non-Integrals - Floats, Complex, Decimals, Fractions
-2. Collections
+* Collections
-a.
-Sequences - Mutuable - Lists | Immutable - Tuples, Strings
+  * Sequences - Mutuable - Lists | Immutable - Tuples, Strings
-b.
-Sets - Mutuable - Sets | Immutable - Frozen Sets
+  *  Sets - Mutuable - Sets | Immutable - Frozen Sets
-c.
-Mappings - Dictionaries
+  *  Mappings - Dictionaries

 <b>Insight:</b> Dictionaries and Sets are actually related and are implemented very similarly.
 Both sets and dictionaries are hashed maps.
 Dictionaries are key-value pairs but sets are keys(as value) only.